FAQs - Online Learning

 The program requires a project only, no thesis is required.

-Yes, all students in the distance learning degree must attend both sessions.
+Yes, all students must attend both summer sessions in Ithaca, NY.

-Courses are both online and asynchronous to allow students to continue working full time.
+Courses are online and asynchronous to allow students to continue working full time.
+In some classes, synchronous lectures are recorded so that students can view them on their own time.
 Students engage with the curriculum using innovative technology, real-world case studies, projects, and active learning techniques.
-In addition to course videos, instruction may include practice activities, cohort discussions, expert opinion videos, a group project, and downloadable tools.
+In addition to course videos, instruction may include practice activities, cohort discussions, expert opinion videos, and group projects.

 All students need 30 credits to graduate with an M.Eng.
 (Master of Engineering) degree.
-Content is exactly the same for both groups (except for the two on campus modules), it’s only the delivery that is different.
+Content is exactly the same for both groups (except for the two on-campus summer sessions) -- only the delivery is different.